 Phase 1 park projects funded by the bond will include parking (approximately 80 spaces), restrooms, access to the competitive trail area, and to include support such as signage, site furniture, and sidewalks.

 When will it be completed?

-Trail construction is anticipated to begin in November of 2019, and other improvements to start construction in early 2020, with Phase 1 completion occurring in time to host the Cyclo-Cross World Championships in January of 2022.To view the Powerpoint presentation on the park's Conceptual Master Plan, click here.
+Phase 1 will be completed in time to host the Cyclo-Cross World Championships in January of 2022.To view the Powerpoint presentation on the park’s Conceptual Master Plan, click here.